 There are a number of different methods for maintaining your RV holding tanks, some of which are more effective than others.
 Some are home remedies that RV'ers swear by, while others use certain chemicals that are specifically designed for this purpose.
 While maintaining the holding tank may not always be the most pleasant of tasks, choosing the right method makes the whole process easier.
 Keep in mind that the overall effectiveness of certain methods will differ.
 Click Here for a complete list of Holding Tank Chemicals

 "Home remedies" for cleaning the inside of your RV's black water tank can vary.
 This can include filling it with hot water, or using baking soda.
 Some put ice in the holding tank with the idea that the ice will help 'scour' the insides and break up substances.
 Others may use bleach in the tank, which may not always be a good idea.
 If an RV'er chooses to use an enzyme based chemical, any bleach left in the tank would kill off those enzymes, making the chemical ineffective.
 Apparently some RV'ers have used a yeast & peroxide method, mixed with water, as a way to help break down solids.

 A commonly used remedy is called the GEO Method, which uses water softener, laundry detergent, and chlorine bleach.
 Basically the water softener is mixed with hot water and poured into the empty tank.
-Laundry detergent is also added, and together the two work to keep waste from sticking to the inside of the tank as well as remove dirt.
+Laundry detergent is also added, and together the two work to keep waste from sticking to the inside of the tank as well as remove crud.
 The bleach is used once in a while to keep the tank clean, although this step is not necessary.
 Adding the detergent and water softener first before using the tank allows the substances to work in the tank longer, making this method more effective.
 Keep in mind that water needs to be added along with the chemicals, which should be added after dumping the tank.